 In both cases having a mix of US, international, and bonds performs amazingly well overall.
 This is due to diversification.

 When I first saw the above chart I was completely amazed by it.
+So amazed that I made my own interactive version!
 It enabled me to see in the clearest of terms that what was the highest performer one year may be the lowest the next.
 The “AA” allocation is a diversified mix of multiple assets.
 You’ll see that this box is never the best performing and never the worst.
 By diversifying assets, you’re guaranteed to be in the middle of the pack.
-There are few times in the investing world where you can say something is guaranteed, but diversification is one of them.
+There are a few times in the investing world where you can say something is guaranteed, but diversification is one of them.

 The Last 10%